View Joan Richardson's Obituary on https://www.theintell.com/ and share memories

 |

-Joan M. (Taylor) Richardson of Holland, and formerly a long-time resident of Warminster and Philadelphia, passed away peacefully and surrounded by the love of her family Friday, June 28, 2019, at Abington-Jefferson Health Hospital in Abington.
+Joan M. (Taylor) Richardson of Holland and formerly a longtime resident of Warminster and Philadelphia, passed away peacefully and surrounded by the love of her family on Friday, June 28, 2019, at Abington-Jefferson Health Hospital in Abington.
 She was 87.

 Joan was the loving wife of the late John Christopher Richardson with whom she had shared 61 years of marriage.

-In addition to husband and her parents, she was preceded in death by her brother, Edwin Taylor, and her brother-in-law, Mickey Richardson.
+In addition to husband and her parents, she was preceded in death by her brother, Edwin Taylor.

 Relatives and friends are invited to greet the family from 10 a.m. until her Funeral Mass at 11 a.m.
-Wednesday, July 3, at St. Bede the Venerable Church, 1071 Holland Road, Holland, PA.
-Her interment will be held privately.
+Wednesday, July 3, at St. Bede the Venerable Church, 1071 Holland Rd., Holland, Pa.
+Her interment will be private.

 In lieu of flowers, donations may be made in her name to , 501 St. Jude Pl., Memphis, TN 38105.